kushaldas/pym/docs/projectstructure.rst

  .pypirc file
  -------------

- You account details genrally stay inside a file called *.pypirc* under your home directory.
+ Your account details genrally stay inside a file called *.pypirc* under your home directory.
  The content of the file will look like
  ::